Rosalyn Henderson-Myers

 Rosalyn D. Henderson-Myers is an attorney and an American politician.
 She is a member of the South Carolina House of Representatives from the 31st District, serving since 2017.
 She is a member of the Democratic party.

+Political career

+Henderson-Myers served on Spartanburg City Council from 2015 to 2017.

+In May 2017, Harold Mitchell Jr. vacated his State House seat.
+Henderson-Myers defeated Angela Geter and Jerome Rice Jr. in the August Democratic Primary, and County Councilman Monier Abusaft in the primary runoff.
+She went on the defeat Republican Michael Fowler in the general election.

 Henderson-Myers serves on the House Judiciary Committee.
 In 2022, she was on the 12-member House ad hoc committee that held public hearings on House Bill 5399 that banned abortions.
 She serves as Secretary of the South Carolina Legislative Black Caucus.